electron-forge/electron-forge-docs/cli.md

 If you want to use the core API programmatically, see the [#programmatic-usage](cli.md#programmatic-usage "mention") section below.

+{% hint style="info" %}
+Forge's CLI uses comma-separated value strings to pass multiple arguments into a single flag.
+Depending on your terminal, these comma-separated values may need to be enclosed in quotation marks.
+{% endhint %}

 ## Installation

 To use the Forge CLI, install the `@electron-forge/cli` module into your project as a devDependency.
 If you're using the `create-electron-app` script, this module will already be installed for you.